MarkusG/setter/notes.md

 will affect exactly what the colors are, so I should find a way to adapt the bins to the image.
 Before worrying about that, though, let's just see if averaging the bounding boxes works.

+Averaging the entire bounding box produces too much variance, as different shapes fill up different proportions of the bounding box.
+I'll have to only average the pixels that make up the shapes themselves.